Nekmo/amazon-dash/README.rst

      :alt: Requirements Status

-**DEVELOPMENT BRANCH**: The current branch is a development version.
-Go to the stable release by clicking on `the master branch <https://github.com/Nekmo/amazon-dash/tree/master>`_.

 Amazon-dash is still alive
 ##########################
 Amazon has abandoned the Amazon-dash buttons, but this project wants to keep them alive.
 However, we are looking